AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   Uses the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
+-   Offloads a large number of virtualization features to dedicated hardware with the use of the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
+-   Compute:
+    -   Offers a CPU-to-memory ratio of 1:4.
+    -   Uses Intel® Xeon® Cooper Lake processors that deliver an all-core turbo frequency of 3.8 GHz and have a minimum clock speed of 3.3 GHz for consistent computing performance.
+    -   Allows you to enable or disable Hyper-Threading.

+        **Note:** By default, Hyper-Threading is enabled on ECS instances.
+For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).

+-   Storage:
     -   Is an instance family in which all instances are I/O optimized.
     -   Supports only ESSDs and provides ultra-high I/O performance.
     -   Provides high storage I/O performance based on large computing capacity.

         **Note:** For more information about the storage I/O performance of the next-generation enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).

--   Offers a CPU-to-memory ratio of 1:4.
+-   Network:
+    -   Supports IPv6.
     -   Provides ultra-high packet forwarding rates.
--   Uses Intel® Xeon® Cooper Lake processors that deliver an all-core turbo frequency of 3.8 GHz and have a minimum clock speed of 3.3 GHz for consistent computing performance.
--   Allows you to enable or disable Hyper-Threading.

-    **Note:** By default, Hyper-Threading is enabled on ECS instances.
-For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).

     -   Provides high network performance based on large computing capacity.
 -   Suits the following scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
-    -   Enterprise-level applications of various types and sizes
+    -   Enterprise-grade applications of various types and sizes
     -   Game servers
     -   Small and medium-sized database systems, caches, and search clusters
     -   High-performance scientific computing